 - 1 bunch lacinato kale (also known as Tuscan kale)

-- 1 small head (or half of a larger head) of Napa cabbage, finely shredded
+- 1 small to medium head (or half of a larger head) of Napa cabbage, finely shredded

 - 4 medium carrots, shaved into long strips with a peeler

-- 2 Tablespoons toasted sesame seeds or hemp seeds
+- 2 Tablespoons/18g toasted sesame seeds or hemp seeds

 Instructions

-- In a small bowl, whisk 2 Tablespoons of the olive oil, the sesame oil, vinegar, maple syrup, coconut aminos and minced garlic.
+- In a small bowl, whisk the olive oil, sesame oil, apple cider vinegar, maple syrup, coconut aminos, garlic and red pepper flakes if using.

-- Strip the stems from the kale leaves and roll the leaves in a bundle then slice horizontally into very thin strips.
+- Strip the stems from the kale leaves, roll the leaves up into bundles and slice into very thin strips.

-- In a large bowl combine the kale and remaining 1 Tablespoon of olive oil.
+- In a large bowl combine the kale and a spoonful of the dressing.
 Lightly massage the kale leaves with your hands until the leaves soften and begin to wilt (about 30 to 60 seconds).

-- Add the shredded cabbage, bok choy, carrots and dressing tossing well to coat.
+- Add the shredded cabbage, carrots, scallions and the remaining dressing tossing well to coat.
+Let the salad stand for 5-10 minutes to marinate for best flavor.

-- Top with toasted sesame or hemp seeds and serve.
+- Top with sesame seeds or hemp seeds and serve.

 Recommended Products